usaid-cs/yesterday-i-learned/java.md

 - Prior to Java 7, it was impossible to [`switch/case` with a string condition](https://www.geeksforgeeks.org/string-in-switch-case-in-java/).
 Something about ["because it's slow"](https://stackoverflow.com/a/338230/1558430).
 - JavaFX is a UI library.
 - Despite Java's verbosity, [recommended line length is still under 80 characters](https://www.oracle.com/technetwork/java/javase/documentation/codeconventions-136091.html#313)... unless you read the Google style guide, which recommends 100.
+- Google's style guide also recommends [2-space indents](https://google.github.io/styleguide/javaguide.html#s4.2-block-indentation).
+The main point is to make working with other teams easier, but if you work alone... be careful what you wish for.
 - The Java mascot is [Duke](https://www.oracle.com/java/duke.html).
 What kind of animal is Duke?
 No one knows.
 Why's it called Duke?
 [No one knows](https://jaxenter.com/duke-the-java-mascot-explained-118397.html).
 - Features new in Java 7: [anonymous interface implementation](http://tutorials.jenkov.com/java/lambda-expressions.html)
 - Features new in Java 8: [Lambdas](http://tutorials.jenkov.com/java/lambda-expressions.html) (replacing stateless anonymous interface implementation), `Method::references` (where `references` is a static method...), interfaces that can have code in them, and `Optional` (see above).